zwang695/alexa-skills-list/skills/B01DYX1GO8/README.md

 * *Alexa ask air time how long the wait is at San Jose International*

-* *Alexa ask air time how long the wait is in San Jose*
+* *Alexa ask air time how long the wait is in Atlanta Georgia*

 Air Time allows you to check the security wait times for any airport in the country.
 You can search by airport code, city, or city & state.
 You will hear the current security wait times and the trend of the wait times.